kaifcodec/freefire_frida_hooks/README.md

 - How it generates encrypted request bodies
 - Header token/signature creation
 - Gaining deeper understanding of client-side request signing and obfuscation techniques
+- How it keeps getting old guest account even after clear data and removal of the package from the root level.

 All data and hooks collected were for **educational** and **non-malicious** purposes.